-1. Introduction.
-3 Summary of results.
-4 Part 1.
+Part 1.
 Time and size discrete coalescence and branching.
-6 2.
+5 2.
 Coagulation equations and processes with multiple mergers.
+5 2.1.
+A discrete-time process modeling coalescence.
 6 2.1.
 A discrete-time process modeling coalescence.
-6 2.2.
+2.2.
 Evolution of the cluster-size distribution.
 7 2.3.
 The discrete Smoluchowski equation.
 8 3.
 Galton-Watson processes and coagulation dynamics.
 9 3.1.
 A brief introduction to Galton-Watson processes 9 3.2.
 Discrete coagulation dynamics of the descendant distribution.
 10 4.
 Bernstein transform of the discrete evolution equations 11 Part 2.
-Convergence criteria governing scaling limits of critical Galton-Watson processes.
-13 5.
+Convergence criteria governing scaling limits of Galton- Watson processes.
+12 5.
 CSBPs and the time continuous Smoluchowski equation.
-13 6.
+12 6.
 Scaling limits of critical Galton-Watson processes.
-16 6.1.
+15 6.1.
 Rescaled time-discrete dynamics.
 16 6.2.
 Convergence of critical branching mechanisms.
 17 6.3.
 Convergence of Bernstein transforms 20 6.4.
 Convergence of Galton-Watson processes.
-24 7.
-Comparison to general convergence criteria.
+23 7.
+Grimvall's convergence criterion, simplified and compared.
 25 7.1.
-The Grimvall and Bansaye-Simatos convergence criteria 26 7.2.
-Equivalence to Lévy-convergence in the critical case 27 Part 3.
+A simplification of Grimvall's result 25 7.2.
+Equivalence in the critical case 27 Part 3.
 Universality in Galton-Watson process and CSBPs.
-28 8.
-Universal Galton-Watson family size distributions 28 9.
-Linearization and universality for critical CSBP 33 9.1.
-Linearization of renormalized CSBP dynamics 33 9.2.
-Existence of universal critical CSBPs 35 Appendix A. Continuity theorems for Bernstein transforms of Lévy triples.
-36 References 40
+30 8.
+Universal Galton-Watson family size distributions 30 9.
+Linearization and universality for critical CSBP 35 9.1.
+Linearization of renormalized CSBP dynamics 35 9.2.
+Existence of universal critical CSBPs 37 Appendix A. Continuity theorems for Bernstein transforms of Lévy triples .
+38 42

-1. Introduction.
+1. INTRODUCTION.

-In 1875, Galton and Watson [WG75] took up an investigation into the phenomenon of "the decay of the families of men who occupied conspicuous positions in past times."
+In 1875, Galton and Watson [42] took up an investigation into the phenomenon of "the decay of the families of men who occupied conspicuous positions in past times."
 The problem, posed by Galton, was summarized by the Rev. H. W. Watson as follows.